 Paste the StepsHR data set into the Corr/Regression applet.
-The variable HR is the average resting heart rate (in beats per minute), and the variable Steps is the average daily steps in thousands.
-We want the explanatory variable to be the average steps per day and the response to be the average resting heart rate.
+(Make sure to delete the last empty row if there is one.)
+The variable HR is the mean resting heart rate (in beats per minute), and the variable Steps is the mean daily steps in thousands.
+We want the explanatory variable to be the mean steps per day and the response to be the mean resting heart rate.
 You can reverse those roles by toggling the Explanatory, Response button or using the pull-down menus next to Response Variable and Explanatory Variable.

 3. Click on the dot farthest to the left and highest up on the graph.
 You should see information about this dot show up in red below the graph.
-What specifically do these numbers mean?
+What specifically do these numbers represent?